EttusResearch/uhd/host/docs/dboards.rst

 * **Frontend BA:** quadrature frontend using both antennas (QI)

 The boards have no tunable elements or programmable gains.
-Though the magic of aliasing, you can up-convert signals greater than the Nyquist rate of the DAC.
+Through the magic of aliasing, you can up-convert signals greater than the Nyquist rate of the DAC.

 BasicTX Bandwidth (Hz): 250M